Skip to content

 El Viaje en Tren

-El sábado pasado tomé el tren de Madrid a Sevilla.
+El sábado pasado tomé el de Madrid a Sevilla.
 El viaje duraba dos horas y media.
-Me senté junto a la ventanilla y miré el paisaje durante todo el camino.
+Me senté junto a la y miré el durante todo el camino.
 Primero vi campos verdes con vacas y caballos.
 Después, el terreno cambió a colinas secas con olivos.
-Una señora mayor en el asiento de al lado me ofreció una mandarina y hablamos de nuestras familias.
+Una señora mayor en el de al lado me ofreció una mandarina y hablamos de nuestras familias.
 Ella iba a visitar a sus nietos.
 Cuando el tren se acercó a Sevilla, vi la Giralda a lo lejos.
-La llegada fue emocionante porque era mi primera vez en la ciudad.
+La fue emocionante porque era mi primera vez en la ciudad.

 Last Saturday I took the train from Madrid to Sevilla.
 The journey lasted two and a half hours.
 I sat by the window and watched the landscape the whole way.
 First I saw green fields with cows and horses.
 Then the terrain changed to dry hills with olive trees.
 An older woman in the seat next to me offered me a mandarin and we talked about our families.
 She was going to visit her grandchildren.
 When the train got close to Sevilla, I saw the Giralda in the distance.
 The arrival was exciting because it was my first time in the city.